 - Lectures 1-2: Health and Nutrition

 - Lectures 3-4: Education

-- Lecture 5: Financial Frictions
+- Lecture 5: Gender and intrahousehold allocation

-- Lecture 6: Child labour
+- Lecture 6: Financial Frictions

 - Lecture 7: Labour markets

-- Lecture 8: Institutions
+- Lecture 8: Child labour

-- Lecture 9: Religion and culture
+- Lecture 9: Institutions

-- Lecture 10: Gender and intrahousehold allocation
+- Lecture 10: Religion and culture

 Tutorials (6).
 Tutorial sessions will run in weeks 4, 5 and 7-10.
 In weeks 4 and 5, we will critically discuss an academic paper and attempt to replicate the results (we will use Stata software to complete some of the exercises).
 Each problem set is due a week after it is handed out.
 During weeks 7-10, there is a group presentation in which students are required to prepare slides and discuss an article of their choice in detail.
 Tutorial attendance is a required part of the course, and a register will be taken.